code-rider/Spark-multiple-job-Examples/README.md

 <a href="http://sourceforge.net/projects/simplevoronoi/">simplevoronoi</a><br>

 <p>Download listed libraries some where on disc</p>
-<p>and add these in SPARK_CLASSPATH in you user user .bashrc file or spark-env.sh file</p>
+<p>and add these in SPARK_CLASSPATH in your user .bashrc file or spark-env.sh file</p>
 <p>in this tutorial we export these in spark-env.sh so add these lines in you SparkHome/conf/spark-env.sh</p>
 <br>
 <blockquote>